n3tsurge/ipblisted/README.md

   --cache-timeout=CACHE_TIMEOUT
-                        Number of seconds before cache results are to expire --infile=INFILE       A newline separated list of IP addresses --ip=IP
+                        Number of seconds before cache results are to expire --infile=INFILE       A newline separated list of IP addresses --outfile=OUTFILE     The file to write the results to --format=FORMAT       The format the outfile should in.
+Default CSV --ip=IP
 ```